 You've set up your Klaus account and you're ready to give reviews.
 Now it's time to filter out some good examples based on your needs.
-Here's an explanation of our filters and how you can use them to find conversations you want.

 To create a custom conversation filter:

 Navigate to the Conversations page.